SoftwareSachin/P6/replit.md

   * Updated button styling for better visibility on both light and dark backgrounds
   * Added localStorage-based onboarding completion tracking
   * Public development URL available for external device testing
+- June 30, 2025.
+MIGRATION TO STANDARD REPLIT ENVIRONMENT COMPLETED:
+  * Successfully migrated from Replit Agent to standard Replit environment
+  * PostgreSQL database provisioned and configured with proper connection pooling
+  * Database schema migrated and seeded with initial merchant and user data
+  * All dependencies installed and application server running on port 5000
+  * Client/server separation maintained with secure authentication
+  * Project ready for deployment and further development
 ```

 ## User Preferences